 - Add the garlic, followed by the cumin, chili powder, dried oregano, pumpkin pie spice, salt, and pepper.
-Stir to combine.Add pumpkin, green chiles, crushed tomatoes, and vegetable broth.
+Stir to combine.Add pumpkin, green chiles (and their juice), diced tomatoes (and their juice), and vegetable broth.
 Stir to combine.
 Bring to a boil and then immediately reduce heat.
 Add beans, cover and simmer for 20 minutes.

 - Stir to evenly combine and add more salt and pepper to taste.
 Serve in bowls with toppings of choice.

-- Pumpkin chili can be stored in an airtight container in the refrigerator for 3-4 days or frozen for up to a month.
+- Pumpkin chili can be stored in an airtight container in the refrigerator for 3-4 days or frozen for up to one month.